Skanarky/assignments/projects/main-learn-react-redux/README.md

 ## Description

 Front end project with minor back end implementation.

-This is the file associated with 'Personal React/Redux Site' project from my time at V School.
+It is associated with 'Personal React/Redux Site' project from my time at V School.

 The requirements for the assignment can be found at [Personal React Redux Site](https://coursework.vschool.io/personal-react-redux-site/)